 When you are texted, one person only from your party should come up to the building and line up to the left of the front door.
 Please continue to leave your pet in the car!
 There are markings on the pavement indicating where you should stand to maintain 6 foot physical distancing.
 You must wear a face mask securely covering your nose and mouth while you are standing in line.

 One person at a time will be allowed to enter the building.
 Proceed to the right side of the front counter.
-If your pet is current on his or her rabies vaccine, please have the rabies certificate out and available so that we can verify it, unless you previously emailed or faxed your rabies certificate to us.
+If your pet is current on his or her rabies vaccine, please have the rabies certificate out and available so that we can verify it.
 Please put other paperwork away; we only need to see the rabies certificate.
+A clear photo of the rabies certificate on your phone is acceptable.

 We will ask you some basic health questions about your pet, and you will have the opportunity to request additional services at this time.
 Extra pain medication is suggested for all owned animals ($15 for dogs or $10 for cats), and you may want to consider a nail trim ($5) or a microchip ($20).
 If your pet is likely to lick their incision, you should consider purchasing an e-collar (cone – $12) or a “onesie” (bodysuit – $20 – dogs only).